historic-trails/website/sites/el-zaguan.md

 {% include figure.html
   class="img-left"
   width="55%"
-  caption="The farmhouse that Johnson bought in 1854 eventually transfor,ed into a 24-room house described as "one of the finest villas on the edge of the city, with neat and attractive surroundings built without regard to expense."" image-url="el-zaguan.jpg" source-url="https://econtent.unm.edu/digital/collection/acpa/id/1085"
+  caption="The farmhouse that Johnson bought in 1854 eventually transfor,ed into a 24-room house described as 'one of the finest villas on the edge of the city, with neat and attractive surroundings built without regard to expense.'" image-url="el-zaguan.jpg" source-url="https://econtent.unm.edu/digital/collection/acpa/id/1085"
 %}